Is this the Clear? Stone walls, bare floor… kinda looks like an empty dining room…

-Gyrax studies her intently, then says, “Her loci and meridians are out of alignment.
-We need to readjust them, or the pressure will kill her from the inside out.”
+Gyrax hunkers down next to her.
+“Her loci and meridians are out of alignment.
+We need to adjust them, or the pressure will kill her from the inside out.”

 “Like a blood clot,” I say.
 “In a vein or an artery.”

 “Exactly.”
 Gyrax nods.
 “Only a lot more painful, especially to someone as sensitive as her.”

 “Keep an eye out for danger,” Gyrax tells them.
-“Erany, Jon and I will attend to Nyanti.”
+“Erany.
+You, Jon, and I will aid Nyanti.”

 “Me?”
 I stammer.
 “I’m not a healer!”

 “You broke the Sytíshís’ Black Weave Dream, then wove us all back into being.
-That’s the only reason we’re still alive.
-You’re a healer, Jon, as the steel is sure and water is wet.”
+That’s the only reason we’re still alive—as the day is bright and the night is long.”

 “Because I…” pieces of the dream come rushing back.
 “Because I plinked some words onto a stolen laptop?”
 My brow wrinkles in confusion.

 “Don’t be reductive.”
 Gyrax waves his hands over Nyanti’s face, causing the air above it to glow and brighten.
 “That was Laiddinic power, honed from the stories you wrote as a boy.
 It was that skill—the ability to create and narrate events—that saved our lives.
 Literally, in this instance.”

 “What can he do?”
 Erany’s face twists in puzzlement.

 Gyrax beckons me over.
-“Hold your hands out—there are powerful loci inside your palms.
+“Hold out your hands.
+There are powerful loci inside your palms.
 I’m going to connect them with Nyanti’s field.”

 “All right.”
 I kneel beside him and hold out my hands.
 (Feels kinda hokey—like I’m a con-artist faith healer.)

 He turns to Erany.
 “Ready?”

 He turns back to me.
-“We’re going to go into her psyche.
+“We’re going into her psyche.
 I’ll do my best to untangle the damage, but there’s a good chance you’ll have to do most of it.”

 “Do your best.”

 “Act in haste, for it won’t be easy—he’s about as fluid as a dried twig.”
-She closes her eyes and begins to murmur-chant under her breath.
+She closes her eyes and begins to chant beneath her breath.